ilkcanirturk/patikaJS/README.md

-This repository is only for execises about patika.dev JavaScript course.
+This repository is only for exercises about patika.dev JavaScript course.